sadjadtavakoli/Caprese-DA/README.md

 ------------------------------------------------------------
 # Berke

+## needed a bit coding action

-After installing NodeProf and RefDiff, you should initialize the required constants in Berke/constants.js, Then run the following command:
+After installing NodeProf and RefDiff, you should initialize the required constants in Berke/constants.js.

+## ready to go

+Run the following command to run berke:
 ```
 node berke.js
 ```